Steven Kwan Player Props: Guardians vs. Phillies

 Steven Kwan At The Plate

-- Kwan leads Cleveland in slugging percentage (.366) thanks to 29 extra-base hits.
+- Kwan has 25 doubles, two triples, three home runs and 42 walks while batting .271.

-- Among qualified hitters in MLB play, he ranks 51st in batting average, 45th in on-base percentage, and 134th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 44th in batting average, 41st in on-base percentage, and 130th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.